Alphorn and Annaberg – a success story

 Benefit for a comrade

 The Annaberg alphorn players, that is Sepp Pölzleitner, Franz Labacher, Christian Oberauer, Gerhard Eder and Rupert Pölzleitner.
-That is, all are unfortunately no longer there, member Rupert Hirscher can no longer play after a serious accident in 2001: “In 2002, together with the Trachtenmusikkapelle Annaberg, we organized a benefit at the Mahdalm under the motto “Musicians help” for his family,” reports musical director Franz Labacher, “almost 3000 people came, it was overwhelming.”
+Unfortunately, all of them are no longer with us, member Rupert Hirscher can no longer play after a serious accident in 2001: “In 2002 we organized a benefit on the Mahdalm together with the Trachtenmusikkapelle Annaberg under the motto “Musicians help” for his family,” reports musical director Franz Labacher, “almost 3000 people came, it was overwhelming.”

 Wedding to hayART – the alphorn is there